w3c/wai-news/_posts/2018-03-20-wide-review-accessible-name-desc-computation.md

 ---
-title: "Wide review: Accessible Name and Description Computation"
+title: "For Wide Review: Accessible Name and Description Computation"
 date: 2018-03-20
 ---